-sector extension (see clause 30.4) - this attribute defines a distance, beyond the default distance, at which a light sector arc will be displayed where more than one sector light having overlapping sectors has been encoded.
+sector extension (see clause 30.4) - this Boolean attribute provides an indication that a distance beyond the default distance at which a light sector arc will be displayed is required where more than one sector light having overlapping sectors has been encoded.
 This attribute is automatically calculated and populated as required by the ENC production software.
 Note that sector extension is not ustilised where light sectors are displayed at the nominal range of the sectors.